recommenders-team/recommenders/CONTRIBUTING.md

 <details>
 <summary><em>Click here to see some examples</em></summary>

-"When reviewing this code, I saw that the Python implementation the metrics are based on classes, however, [scikit-learn](https://scikit-learn.org/stable/modules/classes.html#sklearn-metrics-metrics) and [tensorflow](https://www.tensorflow.org/api_docs/python/tf/metrics) use functions.
+"When reviewing this code, I saw that the Python implementation of the metrics are based on classes, however, [scikit-learn](https://scikit-learn.org/stable/modules/classes.html#sklearn-metrics-metrics) use functions.
 We should follow the standard in the industry."

 </details>